bmschmidt/rubberstamp/README.md

 # Rubberstamp

-This is a recipe for continuously updating a wax site from Google drive.
+This is a recipe for continuously updating a [Wax site](https://github.com/minicomp/wax) from Google drive.
 The point is to allow multiple people to collaborate on a project simultaneously, and for the webpage to be continuously updated.